rdf-elixir/website/content/grax/schemas.md

 The default value of a custom field can be specified optionally with the `:default` keyword.

 ## Custom mappings

 Sometimes you want to perform more complex or simply non-default transformations when mapping RDF data to and from the Elixir structs of your application.
+Grax offers two ways to provide custom mapping logic for such cases.

+### Property mapping functions

-In these cases you can define your own custom mapping functions on the `Grax.Schema` module and declare their usage on the `property` schema definition with the `:from_rdf` and `:to_rdf` options and the respective function names.
+One approach is to define your own custom mapping functions for individual properties and register them on the `property` schema definition with the `:from_rdf` and `:to_rdf` options.

 A `from_rdf` function must accept three arguments: